Distal Radius Fractures

 However, the majority of the cases tend to happen in elderly because of them falling onto their hands from a standing position.
 Patients suffering from osteoporosis (a disorder in which bones become very fragile, increasing their risks of fractures) can also break their wrist from a relatively minor fall.
 Hence, having good bone health is an important prevention method.

-It is advisable to head to the A&E immediately if you sustain a broken wrist, and notice that your wrist is deformed, feel numbness, or if your fingers are not pink.
+It is advisable to head to the A&E immediately if you sustain a wrist fracture and notice that your wrist is deformed, feel numbness, or if your fingers are not pink.
 However, if the injury is not as painful after the fall, you may be able to wait till the next day to see a doctor.
 In the meantime, you can apply an ice pack to the wrist and keep it elevated until a doctor or your hand specialist is available.

 To confirm the diagnosis, the doctors or hand specialists in Singapore will order X-rays of the wrist.
 X-rays are commonly used to identify fractures as well as displacement of bones.